burstein-lab/famus/README.md

 To install with conda, first create a new conda environment:

-`conda create -n famus -c conda-forge -c bioconda -c guyshur famus`
+`conda create -n famus -c conda-forge -c bioconda famus`

 Activate the environment with `conda activate famus` and install the correct pytorch version for your environment from the pytorch website via pip: https://pytorch.org/get-started/locally/